 The aid station is in the village hall at the bottom of school lane.
 Parking in the village hall car park is restricted to OFFICIALS ONLY.
 This village is tiny and will not sustain 300 vehicles descending at once.
 Crews should park at the bottom of London Road, where it meets the A283 - and then walk to the check point.

 This small car park is best accessed via Washington Village, by heading south on Washington Bostal and turning left on to a track which leads to the car park.
 It is sign posted.
 The village hall check point will be very busy so some crews will be able to escape the melee by accessing their runner here, just a mile past that location.

-Crews should park at Summer Down Road or Devil's Dyke Visitor Centre.
+The crew point is a short walk from parking.
+Under no circumstances must crew block or park on the road up to Devil's Dyke Car Park.
+Crews may only park at Summer Down Road or Devil's Dyke Car Park.
 Free parking at Summer Down Road; pay & display parking at Devil's Dyke. £2 all day, National Trust members and Blue Badge holders park free.

 This location is just off of the SDW/ the course.
 Park in the public car park adjacent to the windmills.
 To access you runner you either need to walk approx. 400m up the hill to where the runners come towards you and make a sharp right to continue on (clearly marked on the day), or have the runner come down to the car park to meet you.

 Firle Bostal/ Beacon Car Park is on the South Downs Way just east of Firle Beacon/ the radio masts.
 Crews may access their runner anywhere within 200 metres of the gate into the car park, and the gate exiting the other side, including the car park itself.